 Let’s think about a different situation where instead of getting positive numbers in a different column you need them in the same column.

 And for this, you can use paste special option.
 Wondering how?
 Let me tell you.In paste special option, there are “operation” options which you can use to perform some simple calculations.

-And, you can use these same options to make negative numbers positive without using any formula or adding any extra column.
+You can use these same options to make negative numbers positive without using any formula or adding any extra column.Just follow these steps.

 Now, all the negative number are converted into positive.